 Untitled (1960) Klaas van den Erve

-The building on the corner of the Karel Doormanstraat and the Oude Binnenweg dates from 1953 and on the ground floor contains a facade mosaic in 1960 made by Klaas van den Erve.
-It is a fairly exceptional work for this artist, who also worked as a draftsman and lithographer.
-It is the only wallwork known to the Cultural Heritage Agency.
-His background is reflected in this work that is conceived as an abstract line drawing.
-Completely non-figurative, it is also innovative in technology, because it makes big holes in the wall.
-The composition seems to continue beyond the set architectural frameworks, is brutally cut through by the window, and those have been conscious choices by the artist.
-It is a very expressive and powerful whole, more strongly graphic linear than that of many contemporaries who, for example, had a background as a sculptor or painter.
+The building on the corner of Karel Doormanstraat and Oude Binnenweg dates from 1953 and on the ground floor contains a facade mosaic made in 1960 by Klaas van den Erve.
+It is a fairly exceptional work for this artist, who continued to work as a draftsman and lithographer.
+It is the only wall work known to the Cultural Heritage Agency of the Netherlands.
+His background is reflected in this work, which is conceived as an abstract line drawing.
+Completely non-figurative, it is also innovative in the technique, because it places large holes in the wall.
+The composition seems to go beyond the set architectural frameworks, is brutally intersected by the window and these were the conscious choices of the artist.
+It is a very expressive and powerful whole, more graphically linear than that of many contemporaries who had a background as a sculptor or painter, for example.
 That makes this work quite special.

 Klaas van den Erve (Rotterdam, 1912 – Rotterdam, 1992) was a lithographer, draftsman and drawing teacher.
 He lived in Rotterdam.
-He has created one façade mosaic on the Karel Doormanstraat in the center of Rotterdam, but little else is known about him.
+He made one facade mosaic on Karel Doormanstraat in the center of Rotterdam, but little else is known about him.